To standardize fire prevention and fire fighting in our region we need to formalize an operating procedure that every member will conform to.

-- If you smell smoke, see smoke or even suspect a fire, CALL your coordinator immediately.
+- If you smell smoke, see smoke or even suspect a fire, CALL your local fire brigade and FMU representative immediately.

 - If you see a fire start by an act of God (lightning) or any other, and have not been informed, KILL IT.
-Before you leave call your coordinator and tell him where it is and your next actions.
+Before you leave contact your FMU representative and tell them where it is and your next actions.

-- Coordinator if you receive such a call, telephone your local Fire Brigade, inform them so that they can place their people on standby or despatch them.
+- Co ordinate efforts if you receive such a call, contact your local Fire Brigade, inform them so that they can place their people on standby or despatch them.

-- As part of our sectors SOP arrange between yourselves that no locked gate or prevention of access will stop anyone from extinguishing a fire at its source.
+- As part of our sectors, arrange Standard Operating Procedures between yourselves that no locked gate or prevention of access will stop anyone from extinguishing a fire at its source.

 - Never accept that in the case of a lightning strike the rainfall thereafter has killed the fire.
 Once the lightning has FINISHED, investigate and ensure that the fire is DEAD. (“tip” take “fire beaters”, knap-sack, and 20 liters of water with you when you check.
 To return to collect these could mean that you are too late.
 (No equipment can ever be too much, it can however be too little, and therefore TOO LATE).

 - Ensure that your employees will and can inform you of a possible fire immediately.
 Use reward systems with discretion as blanket rewards can exacerbate fire ignitions.